AlgyJr/ios_guides/Configuring-a-Parse-Server.md

 While there are many
 [alternate options to Parse](https://github.com/relatedcode/ParseAlternatives), most of them lack either the functionality, documentation, or sample code to enable quick prototyping.
 For this reason, the open source Parse version is a good option to use with minimal deployment/configuration needed.

-While there are many
-[alternate options to Parse](https://github.com/relatedcode/ParseAlternatives), most of them lack either the functionality, documentation, or sample code to enable quick prototyping.
-For this reason, the open source Parse version is a good option to use with minimal deployment/configuration needed.

 #### Differences with Open Source Parse

 You can review this [Wiki](https://github.com/ParsePlatform/parse-server/wiki) to understand the current development progress of this app.
 There are a few notable differences in the open source version: